lmsdss/3D-Point-Clouds/README.md

 4.Generate object detection results on KITTI validation set
 Option 1: find any open-source 3d object detector, run it.
 Option 2: copy the ground truth as the result, but you need to process it into the correct format.
+### HW7
+Implement your own ISS keypoint detection.
+• Apply your own ISS on ModelNet40 (choose 3 objects from different categories)
+• Visualize the object and the keypoints together.
+• Submit your code and the visualize screenshots.
+### HW8
+Implement feature descriptors FPFH, SHOT
+• You may call PCL library via python binding OR implement your own version.
+• Example of python binding of PCL: https://github.com/lijx10/PCLKeypoints
+• Test with ModelNet40 to ensure correctness.
+### HW9
+1.Implement feature detectors & descriptors
+• Any algorithm you want
+• You may call APIs.
+But still, your own implementation is preferred.
+2.Implement your own ICP or NDT.
+• Do NOT call APIs except for nearest neighbor search.
+3.Test your registration algorithm on the provided dataset
+• There is NO proper initialization provided.
+• Report the following metrics.
+Evaluation script is provided.
+4.We provide the registration dataset that contains 342 pairs of point clouds.
+5.You are required to provide your registration results into “reg_result.txt”
+• The original “reg_result.txt” is an example with 3 ground truth results.
+• The rest of 339 ground truth results are not provided.
+6.There is the “evaluate_rt.py”, it provides
+• Functions to read and visualize the pairs
+• Functions to evaluate the RRE, RTE, success rate